Hijabs on Western Public Women

 by Daniel Pipes

-For fun, how about collecting those instances when female political leaders, especially leftist ones, don the hijab (Islamic headscarf)?
+How about collecting those instances when female political leaders and celebrities, especially leftist ones, don the hijab (Islamic headscarf) or other forms of Islamic headgear?

 Oriana Fallaci, interviewing Ayatollah Khomeini in September 1979 in Qum, Iran.
 The interview lasted six hours and at one point, an indignant Fallaci removed her chador and threw it at Khomeini.